Since 2017

 Step 6

-7. After 2 minutes in cold water, transfer the cooled cauliflower to a colander to drain off all moisture.
+7. After 2 minutes I transfer the cauliflower to a colander to drain off any remaining moisture.

 Step 7